 Like our friend Tom Edison, who tried 100+ times before getting the lightbulb right, we’re gonna keep at it until we find the (b)right solution.

 Since — you guessed it — all studies are different, there isn’t a set of questions that can capture everything.

-But thanks to input from people like you, we’ve tried to cover a lot of what you might be curious about (like compensation, results, time, personal information, etc.) in this FAQ so you have a general idea of what to expect and can ask your study teams for more details.
+But thanks to input from people like you, we’ve tried to introduce a lot of questions you might be curious about (like compensation, results, time, personal information, etc.) in this FAQ so you have a general idea of what to ask your study teams for more details.